barneyme/twotalk/README.md

 # ABOUT

 ```
-Two Talk is a semantic micro-notation system designed for the speed of the digital
+Two Talk is a semantic micro-notation system designed for speed in the digital age.
-age.
-While traditional shorthand systems require years of practice and a physical
+While traditional shorthand systems require years of practice and a physical pen,
-pen, Two Talk uses the universal symbols already on your keyboard to map out
+Two Talk uses the universal symbols already on your keyboard to map out meaning
-meaning rather than sounds.
-It's 60 % faster than English, works across language
+rather than sounds.
+It's 60 % more concise than English, works across language
 barriers, and is built to help you capture the "essence" of a thought before it
 escapes your brain.
 Two Talk is great for meeting notetaking, task tracking, bullet
-journaling and brain dumping.
+journaling and brain dumping in personal knowledge management systems.
 ```
 ```
 TLDR: Two Talk is a concise digital notation system.